 So the morning started with a phone call to the paediatrician's office.
 My sporty younger one sprained her ankle somehow and I am glad that it was a long weekend here.
 Luckily, it was not any major injury but she was advised to take a rest.
 She was really disheartened that all her plans for the evening went to waste.

-With this sudden trip and binge watching of a gripping thriller on Netflix we weren't in a mood for any elaborate cooking.
-After a long time, I saw the man of the house without any laptop or phone.
-Usually not even vacations are spared without calls and emails.
+With this sudden trip and binge-watching of a gripping thriller on Netflix, we weren't in the mood for any elaborate cooking.
+After a long time, I saw the man in the house without any laptop or phone.
+Usually, not even vacations are spared without calls and emails.

-Daughter and I were looking for some comfort food.
+The daughter and I were looking for some comfort food.
 Comfort foods are like soft clouds or blankets and deep down you just want to stay there forever.
-At home all of us love Dal ki Dulhan.
+At home, all of us love Dal ki Dulhan.
 No, no you are absolutely guessing it wrong!
-Dal didn't marry someone, it's just that the Pitthi is a really good pairing with Dal, so it is called as Dal ki Dulhan.
+Dal didn't marry someone, it's just that the Pitti is a really good pairing with Dal, so it is called Dal ki Dulhan.
 If you say it's a beautiful way of eating your everyday Dal and Roti.